jdubois/hello-spring-function-azure/docs/getting-started-with-spring-cloud-function-in-azure.md

 </project>
 ```

-Please note that this file uses Maven dependencies from both Spring Boot and Spring Cloud Function, and that it configures the Spring Boot Maven plugin in order to be able to run the application locally.
+Please note that this file uses Maven dependencies from both Spring Boot and Spring Cloud Function, and that it configures
+the Spring Boot and Azure Functions Maven plugins.

 A few properties need to be customized for your application: